caglejohn/Assignment8/README.md

 ## Tips

-My recommendation would be to try to knck down the blocks and expose the goal area and then freeshoot it using the least amount of projectiles possible.
+My recommendation would be to try to knock down the blocks and expose the goal area and then freeshoot it using the least amount of projectiles possible.
 I actually had fun playing this for a few hours after I tested it